 \section{Introduction}

-H\"ormander \cite[Sect.\ 9.1]{Hormander} represented the space of analytic functionals (= compactly supported hyperfunctions) as boundary values of harmonic functions.
-He, and later Komatsu \cite{Komatsu1991, Komatsu2}, used this representation to give an elementary proof of the support theorem for analytic functionals \cite{Martineau, Morimoto} and to develop a harmonic function approach to the theory of hyperfunctions in several variables (see also \cite{Bengel1967}), which is reminiscent of the simple one variable theory.
+The representation of functions and linear functionals as boundary values of harmonic functions is an important and useful idea in functional analysis.
+For analytic functionals such a representation follows e.g.\ from Bengel's work \cite{Bengel1967} (see also \cite{Grothendieck}) on formal boundary values of zero solutions of elliptic operators and leads to an elementary proof of the support theorem for analytic functionals.
+Moreover, it may be used to develop a harmonic function approach to the theory of hyperfunctions in several variables, which is reminiscent of the simple one variable theory.
+We refer to \cite{Hormander, Komatsu1991, Komatsu2, Schapira} for more information on this subject.
 In \cite{Komatsu1991} Komatsu studied boundary values of harmonic functions in ultradistribution spaces of non-quasianalytic type (see \cite{Langenburch} for the distribution case).

-The main goal of this article is to enhance these two results by developing a theory of boundary values of harmonic functions in spaces of \emph{quasianalytic functionals} (= compactly supported quasianalytic ultradistributions) \cite{Hormander85}.
-This leads to a new approach to H\"ormander's support theorem for quasianalytic functionals \cite{Hormander85} (see also \cite{Heinrich}).
-H\"{or}mander's original proof of this result is quite involved.
-We believe that the approach given here is conceptually simpler, supplying a description of the support (= minimal carrier) of a quasianalytic functional in terms of the harmonic continuation properties of its Poisson transform; as quoted above, H\"{o}rmander himself had earlier done this for analytic functionals.
+The main goal of this article is to enhance these results by developing a theory of boundary values of harmonic functions in spaces of \emph{quasianalytic functionals} (= compactly supported quasianalytic ultradistributions) \cite{Hormander85}.
+Our ideas give rise to a new approach to the support theorem for quasianalytic functionals, originally shown by H\"ormander in \cite{Hormander85} (see also \cite{Heinrich}).
+H\"{or}mander's proof of this result is quite involved.
+We believe that the approach given here is conceptually simpler, supplying a description of the support (= minimal carrier) of a quasianalytic functional in terms of the harmonic continuation properties of its Poisson transform.
 Furthermore, in the non-quasianalytic case, we obtain alternative proofs of Komatsu's results \cite{Komatsu1991}.
 Our method allows us to work under much weaker assumptions on the defining weight sequence (see Remark \ref{comparison} for details).